 It turns out that children born abroad to US citizens inherit not only a love for mac & cheese but also the obligation of paying US taxes the moment they enter the workforce.
 That’s a hefty responsibility for a newborn!

 In short: yes.
-A child born abroad to an American parent or parents will eventually be responsible for US taxes.
+A child born abroad to an American parent (US citizen) or parents will eventually be responsible for US taxes.
 Yes, even if they have never stepped foot on US soil.
 This includes all forms of income such as summer jobs, interest from savings accounts that family members have opened on their behalf, or from their first job at 16, assuming they meet the filing thresholds.

 Additoinal Reporting Obligations